 In connection with an agreement we entered into with operators of Freshpet Kitchens South during the third quarter of 2022 in exchange for services, we issued our partner warrants to purchase up to an aggregate of 194,000 shares of voting common stock of the Company at a purchase price of \$0.01 per share.
-The Company determined these warrants are accounted for under ASC Topic 718, Stock Compensation.
+The Company determined these warrants are accounted for under FASB ASC 718 Stock Compensation.
 The warrants were recorded as a prepaid expense as the warrants were exercisable at the grant date.
-The prepaid expense were amortized within Cost of Goods Sold as services are provided by the supplier.
-As of June 30, 2024, the warrants were fully amortized.
-As of December 31, 2023, there were \$2,027 of warrants in prepaid expense.
+The prepaid expense will be amortized within Cost of Goods Sold as services are provided by the supplier.
+As of March 31, 2024, there were \$811 of warrants in prepaid expense and \$0 of warrants in other assets.
+As of December 31, 2023, there were \$2,027 of warrants in prepaid expense and \$0 of warrants in other assets.